Emilyk-k/motor-control-graphical-interface/README.md

 # motor-control-graphical-interface
-Graphical interface for motor control using TouchGFX for STM32F746G_DISCO board using FreeRTOS.
+Graphical interface for motor control using TouchGFX for STM32F746G_DISCO board using FreeRTOS library.

 # Important code:
 main: